Trinity: Holy Spirit in later Christian theology

 Yet another argument from the Cappadocian Fathers to prove that the Holy Spirit is of the same nature as the Father and Son comes from "For who knows a person's thoughts except the spirit of that person, which is in him?
 So also no one comprehends the thoughts of God except the Spirit of God" (1 Corinthians 2:11).
 They reasoned that this passage proves that the Holy Spirit has the same relationship to God as the spirit within us has to us.

 The Cappadocian Fathers also quoted, "Do you not know that you are God's temple and that God's Spirit dwells in you?"
 (1 Corinthians 3:16) and reasoned that it would be blasphemous for an inferior being to take up residence in a temple of God, thus proving that the Holy Spirit is equal with the Father and the Son.

-They also combined "the servant does not know what his master is doing" (John 15:15) with 1 Corinthians 2:11 in an attempt to show that the Holy Spirit is not the slave of God, and therefore his equal.
+They also combined "the servant does not know what his master is doing" (John 15:15) with 1 Corinthians 2:11 in an attempt to show that the Holy Spirit is not the slave of God and therefore, his equal.

 The Pneumatomachi contradicted the Cappadocian Fathers by quoting, "Are they not all ministering spirits sent out to serve for the sake of those who are to inherit salvation?"
 (Hebrews 1:14) in effect arguing that the Holy Spirit is no different from other created angelic spirits.
-The Church Fathers disagreed, saying that the Holy Spirit is greater than the angels, since the Holy Spirit is the one who grants the foreknowledge for prophecy (1 Corinthians 12:8-10) so that the angels could announce events to come.
+The Church Fathers disagreed, saying that the Holy Spirit is greater than the angels since the Holy Spirit is the one who grants the foreknowledge for prophecy (1 Corinthians 12:8–10) so that the angels could announce events to come.

 Early Christianity

 Before the Council of Nicaea

-While the developed doctrine of the Trinity is not explicit in the books that constitute the New Testament, it was first formulated as early Christians attempted to understand the relationship between Jesus and God in their scriptural documents and prior traditions.
+The developed doctrine of the Trinity is not explicit in the books that constitute the New Testament, though it is implicit in John, and it was first formulated as early Christians attempted to understand the relationship between Jesus and God in their scriptural documents and prior traditions.
+According to Margaret Baker, Trinitarian theology has roots in pre-Christian Palestinian beliefs about angels.